-- Stay hydrated whatever your preferred drink is, water, tea, coffee, hot chocolate, but make sure you do not consume too much caffeine! - Support team make sure you have a team of friends to support you as you run and campaign - Stay active Staying active is good for your mood and general wellbeing.
+- Stay hydrated whatever your preferred drink is, water, tea, coffee, hot chocolate, but make sure you do not consume too much caffeine! - Support team make sure you have a team of friends to support you as you run and campaign - Stay active we know this is difficult during lockdown but staying active is good for your mood and general wellbeing.
 So, walk, jog, run or do your favourite online workout to keep active - Take regular breaks we are all spending more time online these days, but it is important to take regular breaks from our screens, make that cuppa, go for a short walk or do nothing for a bit to recharge - Keep talking make sure you keep in touch with family, friends, colleagues during this time, and of course all of us at the SU!